 \begin{conj} If $k \in \N$ and $f_k$ is as in Theorem \ref{thm.NCkcounterex}, then $(f_k)_{\mathsmaller{B(\ell^{\text{\scalebox{0.7}{$2$}}}(\N))}} \colon B(\ell^2(\N))_{\sa} \to B(\ell^2(\N))$ is not $k$-times Fr\'{e}chet differentiable. \end{conj}

 If this conjecture is correct, then we would immediately conclude $f_k \not\in NC^k(\R)$ from Theorem \ref{thm.main2}.
-From private correspondence with E. McDonald and F.A.
-Sukochev, it seems possible that ideas from \cite{potapov} could be adapted to prove Conjecture \ref{conj.fk}, but -- to the author's knowledge -- this has never been carried out.
+From private correspondence with E. McDonald and F. A. Sukochev, it seems possible that ideas from \cite{potapov} could be adapted to prove Conjecture \ref{conj.fk}, but --- to the author's knowledge --- this has never been carried out.
 Interestingly, for $k \geq 2$, it even seems to be the case that the literature lacks explicit examples of functions $f \in C^k(\R)$ such that $f_{\mathsmaller{B(\ell^{\text{\scalebox{0.7}{$2$}}}(\N))}} \colon B(\ell^2(\N))_{\sa} \to B(\ell^2(\N))$ has been confirmed not to be $k$-times Fr\'{e}chet differentiable, though it is widely accepted that such functions should exist.
 (As we mentioned in the introduction, when $k=1$, any $f \in C^1(\R) \setminus \dot{B}_1^{1,1}(\R)_{\loc}$ would do, by results of Peller \cite{peller0}.)

 We end this section by briefly sketching a slight upgrade to Theorem \ref{thm.NCkcounterex} for the interested reader: that actually $f_k \in C^k(\R) \setminus \cC^{[k]}(\R)$.
-To prove this, we shall use perturbation formulas from \cite{nikitopoulosOpDer} (Equations (12) and (13) therein), which -- in keeping with the rest of our development -- we have avoided thus far.
+To prove this, we shall use perturbation formulas from \cite{nikitopoulosOpDer} (Equations (12) and (13) therein), which --- in keeping with the rest of our development --- we have avoided thus far.

-\begin{prop}[\textbf{Taylor Remainder Formula}] Let $\cA$ be a unital $C^*$-algebra, $\cM$ be a von Neumann algebra containing $\cA$ as a unital $C^*$-subalgebra (e.g., $\cM = \cA^{**}$), and $k \in \N$.
+\begin{prop}[Taylor Remainder Formula] Let $\cA$ be a unital $C^*$-algebra, $\cM$ be a von Neumann algebra containing $\cA$ as a unital $C^*$-subalgebra (e.g., $\cM = \cA^{**}$), and $k \in \N$.
 If $f \in \cC^{[k]}(\R)$, then

-for all $a,b \in \cA_{\sa}$, where the right hand side of Equation \eqref{eq.remainderform} is a MOI in $\cM$. \end{prop} \begin{proof}[Sketch] First, by a smooth cutoff argument, it suffices to assume that $f \in \cC^{[k]}(\R)$ is compactly supported, in which case $f^{[j]} \in \ell^{\infty}(\R,\cB_{\R})^{\iotimes(j+1)}$ whenever $0 \leq j \leq k$.
+for all $a,b \in \cA_{\sa}$, where the right hand side of Eq. \eqref{eq.remainderform} is a MOI in $\cM$. \end{prop} \begin{proof}[Sketch of proof] First, by a smooth cutoff argument, it suffices to assume $f \in \cC^{[k]}(\R)$ is compactly supported, in which case $f^{[j]} \in \ell^{\infty}(\R,\cB_{\R})^{\iotimes(j+1)}$ whenever $0 \leq j \leq k$.
 (This will ensure that we can apply the perturbation formulas from \cite{nikitopoulosOpDer}.)
-Under this assumption, we prove Equation \eqref{eq.remainderform} by induction on $k$.
+Under this assumption, we prove Eq. \eqref{eq.remainderform} by induction on $k$.

 To begin, we have